Chair of ESL: Heidi Doolittle

-Assistant Professors: R. Harris, J. Hunter, M. Runyan, M. Savage
+Assistant Professors: R. Harris, M. Runyan, M. Savage

-Instructors: J. Akins, B. Arciszewska-Russo, H. Doolittle, J. Sevedge
+Lecturers: J. Akins, B. Arciszewska-Russo, H. Doolittle, B. Green, J. Sevedge

 Instructional policies and program guidelines of the Gonzaga University ELC are in accordance with the Commission on English Language Program Accreditation (CEA), the national professional organization in this field, which approved Gonzaga ELC accreditation in 2002 and ten-year reaccreditation in 2008.